eoinkelly/notes/cryptography/serious-cryptography-book.md

 		* equivalent secrecy to caesar I guess?
 		* it's a fixed shift from plain text to cipher text
 		* maybe bit better than caesar because you have more than 25 shifts available but still vulnerable to frequency analysis and guessing patterns
-	* idea map a-z to 26 numbers
+	* idea: map a-z to 26 numbers
 		* it's a fixed shift from plain text to cipher text
-    	* (can be any numbers but need to be able to tell where they end )
+    	* can be any numbers but need to be able to tell where they end e.g. comma separated
-			* how to solve this? - e.g. is 19 "nineteen" or "one, nine"?
 		* equivalent secrecy to caesar I guess?
-	* idea: map a-z to
 * bit based ideas for substitution ciphers
     * ???